 By: Hannah Becker, F-1 Private School Placement Program Assistant

-Recently the CCI Greenheart Chicago office welcomed two of our F-1 international students, Apitsama and Jutatip from Thailand.
+Recently the Greenheart Chicago office welcomed two of our F-1 international students, Apitsama and Jutatip from Thailand.
 These lovely twin sisters stopped by during their Spring Break trip to Chicago and we were so fortunate to speak with them about their experience spending their senior year at Heritage Christian School in Los Angeles, California.
 They’ve had a very successful year in school and cherish the many wonderful experiences they’ve had with their host families.
 Read about their experience below and find out what what they’ll be doing after high school in the U.S.

 Question: Tell me about your experience studying at Heritage Christian School?